 We have visited Huntsville several times and below are our favorite things to do in Huntsville.
 We hope this list will be useful in putting together your own custom itinerary for your time in Huntsville!

 Here we go with our top things to do in Huntsville, in no particular order:

 Visit the U.S. Space and Rocket Center

 The U.S. Space and Rocket Center is an educational center dedicated to space.
-It is the largest spaceflight museum in the world, and is the best place in the world to learn about the history of rocketry as it sits next door the NASA facility that designs and tests rockets!
+It is the largest spaceflight museum in the world, and is the best place in the world to learn about the history of rocketry as it sits next door to the NASA facility that designs and tests rockets!
 This is the most visited attraction in Huntsville and is one of the top attractions in Alabama.

 The U.S. Space and Rocket Center is divided into three main parts: The Davidson Center for Space Exploration, the main exhibit area, and the outdoor Rocket Park and Shuttle Park areas.

 The Davidson Center for Space Exploration is the newest main addition to the museum and its main attraction is its display of one of the 3 existing Saturn V rockets.
 The Saturn V is the tallest, heaviest, and most powerful rocket ever used in an operation.
 You can walk under this giant rocket as you visit all the many other attractions and informational exhibits here, which include training equipment, astronaut artifacts, the Apollo 16 capsule, and a moon rock from the Apollo 12 mission.

 The main atrium exhibit area includes information on the local history of space flight, a collection of space memorabilia, and special temporary exhibits.
 There is also an International Space Station module mock-up you can walk through to get a sense of sense of what it is like to live and work on the ISS.